jlobatop/GA-CFD-MO/README.md

 A simple blockMesh mesh of a cylinder to make some vortex shedding calculations.

 ## vortex-generation
 Once the basic flow over a cylinder has been simulated, the different values will be processes to avoid the vortex generation (or try to).
 In order to do that, a ParaView script has been made to export PlotOverLine data from all timesteps in a simulation (processed afterwards to avoid 200 files - i.e. timesteps - for each line and packaging them into two file).
 Furthermore, the data has been processes with Python, figuring out a way to avoid vortex sheding forming with active flow control.
+Inside the file there's a method to compute different wave parameters from some data.

 ## cavity-mesh
 A cavity mesh for OpenFOAM, attemp to do some vortex in future simulations.